22-year-old Hominy woman killed in single-vehicle crash

-A 22-year-old Hominy woman was killed after crashing on a county road early Monday in Osage County.
+A 22-year-old Hominy woman was killed in a single-vehicle crash on an Osage County road early Monday.

-Around 4:30 a.m., the truck departed from the road to the left and struck a bridge wall, troopers say.
-The truck overturned and landed on its top in Bird Creek.
+Hamilton-Youngbird was extricated from the pickup by Pawhuska firefighters, who pronounced her dead at the scene.

-One passenger in the truck, as 25-year-old Pawhuska woman, was transported to a local hospital where she was treated and released, according to troopers.
-The other passenger, a 24-year-old Pawhuska man, was reportedly not injured.
+One passenger, a 25-year-old Pawhuska woman, was treated at a local hospital and released, according to troopers.
+The other passenger, a 24-year-old Pawhuska man, reportedly was not injured.

 Tags